tomeshnet/toronto-community-network-docs/src/network/protocol-babel.md

 Note that some versions of `nc` do not support IPv6 so that command will not work.

+### Dump Command

 The command `dump` in the console will list all the currently known data points of babeld.

-### Explanation of dump

 `add interface <INT> up true ipv6 <IPv6> ipv4 <IPv4>`
 Indicates that the interfaces `<INT>` will be used to find other babeld nodes. `<IPv6>` and `<IPv4>` are required for routing traffic through the nodes.
 If one is missing check your interface configuration.